WOOD ID POSTER:

 black mrytle burls

-pink burl (the 2nd piece has been moistened)
+pink myrtle burl (the 2nd piece has been moistened)

 burl veneer

-listed as "light" burl veneer and I don't know whether that's just a comment on the obvious (that it's a light-colored burl) or whether "light" is a commonly used sub-species or common name in the myrtle family.
-I'll check it out.
+listed as "light" burl veneer and I don't know whether that's just a comment on the obvious (that it's a light-colored burl) or whether "light" refers to a commonly used species in the myrtle family.

 curly Tasmanian myrtle